brittanystoroz/recroom/docs-guide/08 - Web APIs - Accessing Phone APIs and Hardware.md

 Now let's make sure this notification only displays if a user begins an episode download and switches applications or returns to the home screen before the download completes.
 If they begin a download, and are still in the application, they will not need a notification because our UI will have a visual indicator that it's complete.

 In order to do this, we'll need to detect if the application is visible or not.
-Using the [Page Visibility API](https://developer.mozilla.org/en-US/docs/Web/Guide/User_experience/Using_the_Page_Visibility_API), we can add an event listener to our document to see if it is still visible or not.
+With the [Page Visibility API](https://developer.mozilla.org/en-US/docs/Web/Guide/User_experience/Using_the_Page_Visibility_API), there is a `visibilitychange` event fired on the document that will help us determine whether or not our app is visible.
+For example:

 ```javascript
 document.addEventListener("visibilitychange", function() {